 - 1) To create and manage the annual budget from grants. - 2) To respond to public inquiry and input. - 3) To coordinate actions and maintain communication with Program Supervisor and A.S.
 Executive Director. - 4) To create and be the student sponsor of Legislative Council bills directed at improving the A.S.
-Composting Program as well as aiding the campus in the compliance of A.B.
-675. - 5) To create and implement educational/outreach programs to inform the campus and surrounding communities regarding composting procedures and food waste reduction techniques.
+Composting Program. - 5) To create and implement educational/outreach programs to inform the campus and surrounding communities regarding composting procedures and food waste reduction techniques.